-The Company's immediate and ultimate holding company is Sicagen India Limited, a company incorporated in India.
+The Company's immediate holding company is Sicagen India Limited, a company incorporated in India and the ultimate holding company is AM International Holdings Private Limited, a company incorporated in Singapore.

-The financial statements for the financial year ended 31 March 2021 were authorised for issue in accordance with a resolution of the directors on 10 May 2021.
+The financial statements for the financial year ended 31 March 2022 were authorised for issue in accordance with a resolution of the directors on 19 May 2022.